9mm Grudge

 9mm Grudge is the second studio album by Non-Aggression Pact, released in March 1994 by Re-Constriction Records.
-The album peaked at #21 on the CMJ RPM Charts.
+The album peaked at No. 21 on the CMJ RPM Charts.

 Reception

 Aiding & Abetting gave 9mm Grudge a positive review, calling it "a pleasant industrial-dance outing, with lyrics more biting than the background noise."
 Option said "the thing that distinguishes Non-Aggression Pact from every other industrial dance project is the overload of vague, anti-racism voice samples that are littered throughout this disc."

 Track listing

 Personnel

 Adapted from the 9mm Grudge liner notes.